-To evaluate changes over time, managers may wish to revisit specific plots in subsequent years.
-If possible, the same plot locations should be revisited.
+To evaluate changes over time, users may wish to revisit specific plots in subsequent years.
+In this case, the same plot locations should be revisited if possible.
 If use of permanent markers is not feasible, collect plot location information as accurately as possible, either with a GPS unit or through clear description of the plot location in reference to permanent landmarks.